Major therianthrope types

 Subgroup Of: Mythics, kind of.

-- Approx. % of theri population: 0.1-0.5% (Best estimates: 50-1000 in the USA).
+- Approx. % of theri population: 0.1-0.3% (Best estimates: 50-1000 in the USA).

-- Relative difficulty of first shift: Ridiculous to nigh-impossible.
+- Relative difficulty of first shift: Beyond ridiculous.
 There's nothing to align your resonance to when trying to become a shapeshifter.
 Many of the earliest shifters describe the discovery of their powers as basically accidental, and by the time they found out that what they were doing was impossible, they were already doing it.
 Most shifters learned their powers under the guidance of an existing shifter, and even so, a large majority of would-be shifters just don't seem to "get it" -- there seems to be some other factor out of common reach.

 - Shift back and forth at will?: Yes.
 Very yes.

-- Predisposition to use magic: Most shifters don't use magic, whether or not they can; it has side effects.
+- Predisposition to use magic: Most shifters don't use magic, whether or not they can; it has severe side effects.
 This, plus the small sample size, makes measuring "predisposition" hard.
 See ShapeshiftingInTTU for more.

 - Socialization pre-Changes: N/A; the first shifters mostly had no clue of what they would become.
 Those who believed themselves to be true shapeshifters pre-Changes, if they became theris at all, generally ended up settling into the form they most strongly identified with.